Sarah Armentrout

 Co-Founder & Head of School | sarmentrout@carlisleacademymaine.com

 As co-founder of Carlisle Academy, Sarah manages strategic oversight while also creating curriculum and coaching students.
-She has been in the field of equine-assisted therapies and equestrian sports as a coach and competitor for over 25 years and is a PATH, Intl.
+She has been in the field of equine-assisted therapies and equestrian sports as a coach and competitor for over 30 years and is a PATH, Intl.
 Advanced Riding Instructor, a PATH, Intl.
 Mentor, and a USEF Certified Silver Level Para-Dressage Coach.
 In the 1990’s Sarah worked at the National Center for Equine-Facilitated Therapy in Woodside, California under the tutelage of the late Barbara Heine, early visionary of the American Hippotherapy Association.
 She later moved into management at the Sagebrush Equine Training Center for the Handicapped in Hailey, ID with husband Nick, while also apprenticing as working student for Connected Riding Founder, Peggy Cummings.
 Prior to creating Carlisle Academy, Sarah was the Group Team Leader of Corporate Communications at Tom’s of Maine, managing brand identity, integrated communications, and corporate giving.
 Sarah currently serves on the statewide Board of Directors for the Maine Community Foundation and recently graduated with the 4th cohort of MCF’s Leadership Learning Exchange for Equity.
-She is the Treasurer for St. David’s Episcopal Church, sits on the National Advisory Council of the United States Equestrian Team Foundation, and serves on a working committee for the United States Equestrian Federation (USEF).
+She sits on the National Advisory Council of the United States Equestrian Team Foundation and is adjunct faculty for the University of New Hampshire’s Equine Studies Program.
 Between 2016-2019, Sarah acted as the National Coordinator for the Veterans Paralympic Equestrian Sport Initiative through the Department of Veterans Affairs’ Adaptive Sport Grant funded to Carlisle Academy, which helped shape the curriculum and pilot for the USEF Para-Dressage Coach Certificate Program under USEF Head of Coach Development & Technical Advisor, Michel Assouline.
 Sarah graduated Phi Beta Kappa from Trinity College in Hartford, CT with a B.A in Religion and is always ready to integrate her academic interests with daily business operations and industry pursuits.
 She lives at Spring Creek Farm in Lyman, Maine with her husband and three children, home to their horses and many farm animals.

 Nick Armentrout